Caomang Longshe Zhuan

 Caomang Longshe Zhuan, literally Chronicle of Dragons and Serpents among the Common Folk, is a wuxia novel by Liang Yusheng.
 It was first published as a serial between 11 August 1954 and 5 February 1955 in the Hong Kong newspaper New Evening Post.
-It also serves as a companion piece to Liang Yusheng's debut wuxia novel Longhu Dou Jinghua, expanding on the backstories of existing characters while introducing new figures and narrative threads.
+It also serves as a companion piece to Liang Yusheng's debut wuxia novel Longhu Dou Jinghua by expanding on the backstories of existing characters while introducing new figures and narrative threads.

 Publication history

 Caomang Longshe Zhuan was first published as a serial between 11 August 1954 and 5 February 1955 in the Hong Kong newspaper New Evening Post.
 Subsequent reprints include a 1986 edition by North Literature and Art Publishing House, a 1996 edition by Cosmos Books, another 1996 edition by Guangdong Travel and Tourism Press, and a 2012 edition by the Sun Yat-Sen University Press.

 Plot summary

 The story is set in China during the late Qing dynasty around the turn of the 20th century.
-Ding Xiao, the son of Ding Jianming – the head of the Ding-style Taiji School in Baoding – struggles with his father's alienation from the wulin as the latter's alliance with a corrupt former official Suo Shanyu has earned him contempt from fellow wulin members.
+Ding Xiao, the son of Ding Jianming – the master of the Ding-style Taiji School in Baoding – struggles with his father's alienation from the wulin as the latter's alliance with a corrupt former official Suo Shanyu has earned him contempt from fellow martial artists.

 Ding Xiao meets Jiang Fengqiong, the granddaughter of Meihuaquan master Jiang Yixian, and falls in love with her after resolving an earlier misunderstanding.
-During this time, he also encounters Jiang Yixian's apprentice Zhu Hongdeng, the founder of the Boxer movement, and gains insight into his father's estrangement from the wulin.
+During this time, he also encounters Zhu Hongdeng, the founder of the Boxer movement, and gains insight into his father's estrangement from the wulin.
 Eventually, he runs away from home after resisting an arranged marriage imposed by his father.

-After leaving home, Ding Xiao travels around, aspiring to reconcile the Ding and Chen schools of Taiji and promote the martial art.
+After leaving home, Ding Xiao travels around, aspiring to reconcile the Ding- and Chen-style Taiji Schools and promote the martial art.
 With some help, he convinces the Chen-style Taiji School of his sincerity and learns from them, fulfilling his wish.
 Meanwhile, Ding Jianming is betrayed and murdered by Suo Shanyu.

-Upon completing his training, Ding Xiao initially intends to join the Boxers but returns to Baoding to succeed his father as leader of the Ding-style Taiji School.
+Upon completing his training, Ding Xiao initially intends to join the Boxers but returns to Baoding to succeed his father as master of the Ding-style Taiji School.
 When Jiang Yixian gets into trouble with the Qing government, Ding Xiao helps him escape and relocate to northwestern China.
-In the meantime, Zhu Hongdeng is killed in battle, leaving Ding Xiao and his companions to find his designated successor Li Laizhong.
+In the meantime, Zhu Hongdeng has fallen in battle, leaving Ding Xiao and his companions to find his designated successor, Li Laizhong.

-Along the way to northwestern China, Ding Xiao saves Jiang Yixian, who is under attack by his enemies, but the older man exhausts himself during the fight.
-With his final breath, Jiang Yixian blesses the union of Jiang Fengqiong and Ding Xiao, who eventually marry.
+On the way to northwestern China, Ding Xiao saves Jiang Yixian, who is under attack by his enemies.
+The elderly master exhausts himself while fending off the attackers, and uses his final breath to bless the union of Jiang Fengqiong and Ding Xiao, who are eventually married.
 On their return journey, Ding Xiao encounters Suo Shanyu and seizes the opportunity to kill him and avenge his father.